-Dialing in to a customer call center is not exactly anyone’s idea of fun.
-Contact center horror stories have long been a staple of dinner party conversation.
-(Hey, remember dinner parties?)
-From endless loops of menus and pressing 3, to agents who resist a customer’s attempts to cancel a service or get help with a product, call centers are not exactly known for their ease of use.
+Dialing in to a customer call center is not exactly anyone's idea of fun.
+From endless loops of menus and pressing 3, to agents who resist a customer's attempts to cancel a service or get help with a product, call centers are not exactly known for their ease of use.

 The dynamics of call center interactions have gone viral, thanks to the "unintentional comedy," according to Salon, that "so easily develops when two strangers, one following procedures mandated by a faceless corporation, and another who is short on patience, are pitted against another."
 And it's true: call centers usually involve two parties trying to reach a satisfactory outcome in an environment that isn't optimized for anyone's happiness and is governed by rules out of both participants' control — and on top of everything, they're insanely expensive to operate.

-But in the age of coronavirus, call center comedy has exited stage left.
-There’s simply nothing funny about the fact that greatly expanded volumes of consumers are reaching out to brands with questions through channels that are in no way equipped to field inquiries on such a scale.
+But in the Covid-19 era, call center comedy exited stage left.
+There's simply nothing funny about the fact that greatly expanded volumes of consumers are reaching out to brands with questions through channels that are in no way equipped to field inquiries on such a scale.
 Now, reaching a real live human after sitting on hold for hours — possibly on the heels of placing multiple fruitless calls before that — is more likely to result in sobs of relief than of laughter.
-As the Washington Post wrote, “The pandemic has caused a perfect storm of customer service issues, with companies and government agencies struggling to keep up while keeping their employees safe, and customers struggling to keep their cool.”
+As the Washington Post wrote, "The pandemic [caused] a perfect storm of customer service issues, with companies and government agencies struggling to keep up while keeping their employees safe, and customers struggling to keep their cool."

-Customer service requests have skyrocketed since late February as people scrambled to defer bill payments, recover the cost of canceled travel, access unemployment benefits, explore grocery and food delivery options, and determine the health of investments.
-Per a report from Zendesk, support requests since late February have grown at least 133% for grocers, 85% for remote work and learning companies, 33% for food delivery, and “[businesses] of all types are experiencing surging ticket volumes… with a 24 percent increase in the average weekly requests handled by global support teams this week compared to last year” — pushing the system to the breaking point.
+Customer service requests skyrocketed after February 2020 as people scrambled to defer bill payments, recover the cost of canceled travel, access unemployment benefits, explore grocery and food delivery options, and determine the health of investments.
+Per a report from Zendesk, support requests grew at least 133% for grocers, 85% for remote work and learning companies, 33% for food delivery between February and May 2020, and "[businesses] of all types experienced surging ticket volumes… with a 24 percent increase in the average weekly requests handled by global support teams this week compared to last year" — pushing the system to the breaking point.

-“Breaking point” is honestly not overstating the situation: This increase in support requests has led to a rise in reported hold times (34% and climbing) and call escalations (68%), hampering customer service and creating an expensive problem.
-Frustrated with these long call wait times, consumers are increasingly turning to brands’ websites and customer support channels, like search, FAQs, and live chat, for answers — but not all businesses are ready.
-(We’ll get to that later.)
+"Breaking point" is honestly not overstating the situation: This increase in support requests has led to a rise in reported hold times (34% and climbing) and call escalations (68%), hampering customer service and creating an expensive problem.
+Frustrated with these long call wait times, consumers are increasingly turning to brands' websites and customer support channels, like search, FAQs, and live chat, for answers, and this trend has continued into "post" pandemic life — but not all businesses are ready.
+(We'll get to that later.)

-“Call centers are sometimes technological holdouts, with many still reliant on traditional on-premises, business-telephone systems, rather than portable, cloud-based services,” explains the Wall Street Journal.
-In short, “America’s biggest companies are racing to overhaul customer-service operations that are ill-equipped to have employees working from home amid a pandemic.”
+"Call centers are sometimes technological holdouts, with many still reliant on traditional on-premises, business-telephone systems, rather than portable, cloud-based services," explains the Wall Street Journal.
+In short, "America's biggest companies are racing to overhaul customer-service operations."

 All this is in the face of sinking sales and budget belt-tightening for many of the companies being inundated with calls.
 The pressure on call centers has never been higher — and it's showing the structural and strategic flaws that have always existed in their functionality as a front of customer service.

-The death of the call center means the rise of on-site search.
+The death of the call center means the rise of better support search.